Fraud tools and innovative fraudsters

 CURRENT MEASURES AND TOOLS TO DETECT AND PREVENT FRAUD: EFFECTIVENESS AND PITFALLS

-Fraudsters will aim to challenge insurers’ decisions and threaten brokers, sales representatives and insurers, with whatever methods available, in order to gain the undue benefit.
-As a result of this pressure, brokers or insurers fall in the never-ending pit of manipulation and end up being used as marionettes to bid the fraudster’s doing.
+Fraudsters will aim to challenge insurers’ decisions and threaten brokers, sales representatives and insurers, with whatever methods available, in order to gain undue benefit.
+As a result of this pressure, brokers or insurers fall into the never-ending pit of manipulation and end up being used as marionettes to bid the fraudster’s doing.
 Internal corruption by investigators and staff remains a challenge and fraudsters often exploit these individuals to ensure success in their various schemes.

 Another downfall of this measure is that the insurer will be limited to its own risks and will have a vague idea of what is experienced in the market as a whole.
 Insurers will also find it difficult to deal with the high volumes of funeral claims and will require heavy manpower to manage these volumes in the short space of time applicable to funeral products.

-Reciprocal information sharing by insurers has its advantages but unfortunately the high volumes of funeral claims that are submitted on a daily basis make it impossible to detect and prevent fraud timeously and efficiently.
+Reciprocal information sharing by insurers has its advantages but unfortunately, the high volumes of funeral claims that are submitted on a daily basis make it impossible to detect and prevent fraud timeously and efficiently.
 Syndicates are aware of these “black boxes” and constantly change names, identity numbers and account numbers to mislead brokers and insurers into believing it is a legitimate claim.
-Without proper data analysis, changes in names or trends will go by undetected.
+Without proper data analysis, changes in names or trends will go undetected.
 On top of this, insurers are faced with certain confidentiality and privacy challenges.

-Policy wording with proper exclusions and a zero tolerance by insurers are definitely aiding in preventing fraud.
+Policy wording with proper exclusions and a zero-tolerance by insurers are definitely aiding in preventing fraud.
 But again, insurers and brokers will be left with a monopoly challenge where the zero tolerators’ sales will decrease somewhat in comparison with more lenient rivals whose sales will undoubtedly increase.
 The important fact to remember here is that bad clients equal bad business and even worse profits.